PEPther/RainbowCoder/README.md

 # RainbowCoder

-Oefen repos van Coding Train
+## Oefen repos van Coding Train

+A song about raninbows in the key of C major.